Finished Edge

 Cut the yarn to leave a tail about 1 and 1/2 times the length of the edge you wish to finish.
 (This will be too long, but better too long than too short.
 You can also use the extra tail to ’sew’ on the finished piece onto your Amigurumi or other crocheted item.)

 Insert your crochet hook into the first stitch after the slip stitch.
 Pull the tail from the back side, out and through the stitch.
-Pull tight enough to bring the slip stitch into the gap between your stitches, but not so tight as to pucker your crocheted piece.
+Pull tight enough to bring the slip stitch into the gap between your stitches, but not so tight as to pucker your crocheted piece which will ruin the look of your finished edge.

 Insert you crochet hook into the next stitch.
 Loop the yarn over the edge and pull the tail from the back side, out and through the stitch.
 Pull the loop you created until it fits snugly.
 Pull tight enough so that there is no gap between the tail and the loops of the last row, but not so tight as to distort the shape.